Structuring Effective Controls Over the Five Primary Transaction Cycles

 This is one part of a series designed to help organizations identify risks and improve internal controls over financial reporting.
 Click here to access the rest of the series, including a set of five downloadable tools organizations can use to help assess their own controls.

-Chapter 3 includes an overview of purchasing and payment functions, descriptions of processes and subprocesses, descriptions of internal controls that organizations can leverage to manage risks, and a table describing key risks and controls for each process and subprocess.
+Chapter 2 includes an overview of sales, invoicing and collection functions, descriptions of processes and subprocesses, descriptions of internal controls organizations can leverage to manage risks, and a table describing key risks and controls for each process and subprocess.

 In addition, this chapter includes a downloadable, customizable risk–control matrix with a detailed list of risk considerations by process, with suggested controls to address each one.